Theo-D/holbertonschool-higher_level_programming/python-input_output/README.md

 # Python - Input/Output
-### This README will contain descriptions for .py files in this repo
+### This README contains descriptions for .py files in this repo

 0-read_file.py - Reads a text file (UTF8) and prints it to stdout.